houqp/kiorg/memory-bank/projectbrief.md

 * Path truncation for long paths with "..." in the middle
 * Bookmarked entries in the left and middle panel should be highlighted with bookmark icons
 * The application uses icons to distinguish between files (📄) and folders (📁)
+* When file is being opened, flash the relevant file entry

 ## Other features